cogentcore/core/README.md

 * `UpdateStart()` and `UpdateEnd()` functions that wrap around code that changes the tree structure or contents -- these automatically and efficiently determine the highest level node that was affected by changes, and only that highest node sends an `Updated` signal.
 This allows arbitrarily nested modifications to proceed independently, each wrapped in their own Start / End blocks, with the optimal minimal update signaling automatically computed.

 * `ConfigChildren` uses a list of types and names and performs a minimal, efficient update of the children of a node to configure them to match (including no changes if already configured accordingly).
 This is used during loading from JSON, and extensively in the `GoGi` GUI system to efficiently re-use existing tree elements.
-There is often complex logic to determine what elements need to be present in a Widget, so separating that out from then configuring the elements that actually are present is very efficient and simplifies the code.
+There is often complex logic to determine what elements need to be present in a Widget, so separating that out from then configuring the elements that actually are present is efficient and simplifies the code.

 In addition, Ki nodes support a general-purpose `Props` property `map`, and the `kit` package provides a `TypeRegistry` and an `EnumRegistry`, along with various `reflect` utilities, to enable fully-automatic saving / loading of Ki trees from JSON or XML, including converting const int (enum) values to / from strings so those numeric values can change in the code without invalidating existing files.